 Here’s what happens after your thermostat’s call for heat:

 - Your furnace’s control board commences running the draft inducer blower motor.
 This drains combustion gases from the heat exchanger and brings in new gas and air so the burners can fire.

 - When the pressure switch senses that plenty of air is being pulled into the burners, it closes and tells the control board to ignite the furnace.

 What Happens When a Pressure Switch Breaks Down

-When your pressure switch isn’t operating the way it should, you’ll likely hear the fan going and the switch clicking a couple times before the furnace turns off completely.
-When a part isn’t working right, your furnace will turn off as a safety precaution.
+When your pressure switch isn’t operating correctly, you’ll likely hear the fan going and the switch clicking a few times before the furnace shuts down completely.
+When a part isn’t performing right, your furnace will turn off as a safety precaution.

-Your furnace will tell you something is incorrect with a red flash from its indicator light, which it uses to present error codes.
+Your furnace will let you know something is incorrect with a red flash from its indicator light, which it uses to display error codes.
 It uses this red light to flash code, like Morse code.